Anyone for Old Fashion Mustard Pickles? Keep reading for my full printable recipe and video to learn how to make old fashion mustard pickles.

 How long do homemade mustard pickles last?

-You can read more about the Science of Water Bath Canning and how it works in my post: Water Bath Canning For Beginners and don’t forget to pick up your FREE Copy of the Canning For Beginners Mini E-Book while you are there!
+You can read more about the Science of Water Bath Canning and how it works in my post: Water Bath Canning For Beginners.
+Don’t forget to pick up your FREE Copy of the Canning For Beginners Mini E-Book while you are there!

-What is the difference between mustard pickle and piccalilli?
+What is the difference between mustard pickles and piccalilli?

 Can pickles get botulism?

 Yes, you can get botulism from any type of homemade pickle.
-Always be sure that there is enough vinegar added in the recipe you are using to make your pickles safe to store and eat.
-Botulinum can grow in improperly water bath canned pickles that do not have a pH higher than 4.6.
+Always be sure that there is enough vinegar added to the recipe you are using to make your pickles safe to store and eat.
+Botulinum can grow in improperly water-bath canned pickles that do not have a pH higher than 4.6.

 How To Make Old Fashion Mustard Pickles